fxthomas/displaycal-help/source/display_devices.rst

 corresponding subpixel ; we say it's nonlinear_: when doubling the intensity control, the light intensity emitted by the pixel doesn't double but instead follows an arbitrary curve.

+.. note:: Taken together, primaries, white point and luminance curves can often form what is called a `color space
+   <https://en.wikipedia.org/wiki/Color_space>`_.
+For example, the sRGB_ primaries, white point (equal to D65_) and
+   curve define the sRGB_ color space.

 Nonlinearities and non-ideal behaviors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~